-When should I get trip insurance?
+When should I get travel insurance?

-What are the different types of coverage?
+What are the different types of travel insurance policies?

-Broadly speaking, there are two types of travel insurance: single trip and annual policies:
+Broadly speaking, there are two types of travel insurance: Single trip and annual policies.

 - Annual-multi trip coverage.
 Annual policies provide you with protection for multiple trips throughout a 12-month period.